It’s a common fact that the human body needs proper cleaning to perform bodily functions properly. The

 down gently with a towel or washcloth to remove excess water from your body’s surface while still

-allowing moisture to penetrate deep into the layers below. - Give Yourself a 5-minute Cool-Down
+allowing moisture to penetrate deep into the layers below.

 After you’ve enjoyed a hot bath, it’s important to give yourself a 5-minute cool-down.
 The heat of the